ElementalTech04/nextjs-todo-app/README.md

     - *TDA-B1*: State array does not update when dragging a task to other column (In Progress)
     - *TDA-B2*: Dragging a task to the same column does not update the index (In Progress)
     - *TDA-B3*: Mobile styling of todo list needs modifying (In Progress)
+    - *TDA-B4*: User switch in demo mode requires refreshing to see state change on screen (In Progress)

 ## File Structure